Have you ever supported a friend by joining them on some sort of crazy health challenge?

 The overall best approach in eliminating brain fog and improving energy production is twofold.

 First, we want to eliminate the factors that lower body temperature and energy production.
+For example:

 - Lack of T3 thyroid hormone